FMD supports the NCIA

 July 5, 2012

 On July 2, the California’s Second District Court of Appeal overturned Los Angeles County’s ban on marijuana dispensaries, thereby affirming their legality under state law, which municipalities have no right to override.
 The municipal ban was no more than a nuisance for state courts and time spent futilely for Los Angeles City Council.
-This decision in County of Los Angeles v.
-Alternative Medicinal Cannabis Collective moreover overturns a May 2011 junction that the Los Angeles Superior Court had granted to the county.
+The decision, County of Los Angeles v.
+Alternative Medicinal Cannabis Collective, overturns a May 2011 injunction of the Los Angeles Superior Court in favor of the county.

 July 3, 2012